-Turn OFF reception of MIDI Notes and Control Changes
+Turn OFF reception of MIDI notes and controllers

 Hold down the BACK button.
 Press and release the TAP button within a second or so.
 While both buttons are pressed, the Blue LED will flash rapidly.
 After the Tap button is released the Blue LED will stay ON for 0.2 seconds and will then turn OFF.